AndOr0812/bcoin-laravel/README.md

 => "37vRA5NsGtnUoCtUtFAQmDWo6ucGi3J23C"
 >>>

-    Forget Wallet nested address
+    Forget Wallet nested address.
+(This clears Cache but doesn't update the Wallet model.
+You needto refresh the Model in order to get the new address.)

->>> $wallet->forgetCurrentAddress(); //This clears Cache but doesn't update the Wallet model.
-You need to refresh the Model in order to get the new address.
+>>> $wallet->forgetCurrentAddress();
 => true
 >>> BCoinNode::getWallet('my_other_wallet')->address;
 => "38EJvoLQmn7xG2iTeZ6ED6jrVLPND7Lo62"